g7sim/cmsimple-XH-CL/README.md

 * It needs at least php 5.4+ (not php 5.3 !)  and is tested with php 7.4

+* It should not be used in windows (Xampp etc.) -  and is not compatible with FHS_Adminmenu - maybe in a future version , but most of the 1.7x - plugins function.

 * Is offers both tinymce4 and ckeditor 4.73

-* It should not be used in windows (Xampp etc.) -  and is not compatible with FHS_Adminmenu - maybe in a future version , but most of the 1.7x - pluguns function.

 * You may not use ( ] ) [ or ? in links !